 III.
 DEFINITIONS

-A. “Accredited school” means a school that is accredited by an accrediting agency, recognized according to Minn.
-Stat. § 123B.445 or recognized by the Commissioner of the Minnesota Department of Education (MDE).
+A. “Accredited school” means a school that is accredited by an accrediting agency, recognized according to Minnesota Statutes section 123B.445 or recognized by the Commissioner of the Minnesota Department of Education (Commissioner).

 B. “Blended learning” is a form of digital learning that occurs when a student learns part time in a supervised physical setting and part time through digital delivery of instruction, or a student learns in a supervised physical setting where technology is used as a primary method to deliver instruction.